dsarmah/masec/README.md

 # How to use it?

-1. Firs you need to acquire a security service:
+1. First you need to acquire a security service:

 		// Default security service
 		SecurityService service = SecurityServiceFactory.getSecurityService();